 T.S.
-Eliot wrote that “April is the cruelest month,” and it looks like he may have been predicting Berlin’s spring of 2013 instead of making a subversive pun on Chaucer with respect to the war he saw in his time.
+Eliot wrote that “April is the cruelest month,” and it looks like he may have been predicting a typical Berlin spring instead of making a subversive pun on Chaucer with respect to the war he saw in his time.

-Thinking of Eliot reminds me that I wanted to talk about the importance of variety when memorizing vocabulary.
+Thinking of Eliot reminds me of the importance of variety when training yourself to memorize vocabulary.

-For example, we can really stretch our abilities by spending time with poetry.
+For example, we can really stretch our abilities and reach bilingualism faster by spending time with poetry.
 In fact, memorizing poetry in your mother tongue is great practice for memorizing phrases in your target language.

 Now, it’s still cold enough for me to be uninterested in memorizing any lines from The Waste Land, but I have always wanted to memorize a bit of Chaucer, especially in Middle English.
 Have you ever tried to read it?
 It goes like this: